Limassol: Ottoman rule

-The Ottoman Empire invaded Cyprus in 1570–1577 and occupied it.
+The Ottoman Empire began an invasion of Cyprus in 1570 that led to its occupation.
 Limassol was conquered in July 1570 without any resistance.
 After the Ottoman acquisition of Cyprus in 1576, the remains or parts of the remains of the Limassol castle were incorporated in the new Ottoman fort, completed in 1590, which was considerably strengthened.
 The underground chamber and the first floor were transformed into prison cells and remained in use until 1950.

 Some neighbourhoods, primarily to the east of the city, were predominantly Greek, while those to the west were mainly Turkish, with a mixed area around the castle.
-Christians lived in small, low houses that required one to bend to enter, a deliberate design to prevent Turks from riding horses into the homes.
+Christians lived in small, low houses that required one to bend to enter, a deliberate design to prevent Turks from riding horses into their homes.
 During the period of Turkish rule, Cyprus experienced a general decline.
 The Turks did not contribute to any development, and Greeks and Turks lived in separate neighbourhoods.
 The intellectual standards of Cypriots declined due to the lack of interest from the conquerors, oppression, and high taxation, which hindered the intellectual development of children.

-The church played an important role in the education of Greeks during the years 1754–1821.
-During those years, many new schools were established all over the island, most notable in Limassol being the Greek School (modern-day Laniteio Lyceum).
+The church played an important role in the education of Greeks from 1754 to 1821.
+Many new schools were established across the island, including the Greek School (modern-day Laniteio Lyceum) in Limassol.
 Greek history, Turkish and French were taught at schools.